Catholic ecumenical councils: Council of Chalcedon

 The Council of Chalcedon defined the two natures (divine and human) of Jesus Christ.
 "We teach unanimously that the one son, our lord Jesus Christ to be fully God and fully human."
-It met in 17 sessions from October 8 until November 451 during the pontificate of Pope Leo the Great.
+It met in 17 sessions from 8 October until November 451 during the pontificate of Pope Leo the Great.
 It issued 28 canons, the last one defining equality of the bishops of Rome and Constantinople, which was rejected by the papal delegates and Pope Leo the Great.

-The Councils of the 6th to 9th centuries
+Councils of the 6th to 9th centuries

-The first three of these are recognized as ecumenical by both Catholics and Orthodox, but the fourth is not accepted by the Eastern Orthodox Church.

 Second Council of Constantinople

 The council again dealt with the issue of the two natures of Christ, as monophysitism had spread through Christianity despite the decisions of Chalcedon.
-The council met from May 5 until June 2, 553, in eight sessions during the pontificate of Pope Vigilius, who was imprisoned during the council by the emperor.
+The council met from 5 May until 2 June 553, in eight sessions during the pontificate of Pope Vigilius, who was imprisoned during the council by the emperor.
 It condemned "Three Chapters" of Nestorian writings.
 Several Catholic provinces refused to accept the Second Council of Constantinople because of the political pressures.

 Third Council of Constantinople

 The council repudiated Monothelitism, and reaffirmed that Christ, being both human and divine, had both human and divine wills.
-It met in sixteen sessions from November 7, 680, until September 16, 681.
+It met in sixteen sessions from 7 November 680, until 16 September 681.
 The council was held during the pontificates of Pope Agatho and Pope Leo II.
-It also discussed the views of Honorius.
+It also condemned Honorius for holding to Monothelitism.

 Second Council of Nicaea

-In 730, the emperor outlawed pictorial presentations of Christ and the saints and created thus.
-These comprised the hierarchs of the undivided Church (i.e. both East and West), and are accepted, not only by Catholics, but also by the Eastern Orthodox Church and many Protestant denominations.
-The first iconoclasm.
-The Pope argued against it and convened in 731 a local council in Rome to no avail.
-The council discussed and restored the veneration of icons using the Bible and tradition of the Church as arguments.
+In 730, the emperor outlawed pictorial presentations of Christ and the saints.
+The Pope argued against the first iconoclasm and convened in 731 a local council in Rome to no avail.
+The Second Council of Nicaea discussed and restored the veneration of icons using the Bible and tradition of the Church as arguments.
 Pictures of Christ, the Blessed Virgin Mary and the Saints were used to stimulate piety and imitation.
-The council met in eight sessions from September 24, 787, until October 23, 787, during the pontificate of Pope Hadrian I. It issued twenty canons.
+The council met in eight sessions from 24 September until 23 October 787, during the pontificate of Pope Adrian I. It issued twenty canons.
 This was the last ecumenical council to be accepted by both Eastern and Western churches.